willisrocks/docker-scenario-test/README.md

 ### Docker on Linux

 * There are many mays to install Docker on your distribution of choice in Linux.
 To install Docker on Ubuntu, you could follow the official Docker [instructions](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-using-the-repository).

+#### Docker Compose

+Docker Compose is a tool for specifying and running multi-container Docker applications.
+Compose is installed automatically with Docker for Windows, Docker for Mac, and Docker Toolbox.
+If running Docker natively on Linux, you will need to [install Compose separately](https://docs.docker.com/compose/install/#alternative-install-options).

 ## Building and Running the Scenario